France Travel Planner by Tom Brosnahan & Jane Fisher Transport for Nice, France

 Trams take you from the airport or train station to the city center.
 Buses are useful as well.

 With its gentle climate, abundant sunshine, and excellent food, Nice is a great place to visit.
-As the 5th largest city in France, Nice has a busy airport—the principal airport for the entire French Riviera (Côte d'Azur)—plus direct TGV trains to/from Paris, and easy train, tram and bus connections to nearby towns.
+As the 5th largest city in France, Nice has a busy airport (NCE)—the principal airport for the entire French Riviera (Côte d'Azur)—plus direct TGV trains to/from Paris, and easy train, tram and bus connections to nearby towns.

 It's at the center of Riviera transportation, and frequent train and bus service make it a good base for visiting such nearby attractions as Monaco, Cannes, Antibes, and the other coastal beach towns of the Riviera such as Beaulieu-sur-Mer, St-Jean-Cap-Ferrat and Villefranche-sur-Mer.